 These implants are less likely to wrinkle than saline implants.
 The polyurethane-coated type is claimed to lessen the risk of implant rotation or scar tissue affecting the implant's shape.

 However, if a soft gel silicone implant ruptures, the silicone may spread into the breast, causing silicone granulomas.
 The implant will need to be removed if it ruptures.
 Polyurethane-coated implants can also provoke a temporary skin reaction.

 While the newer silicone implants are less likely to leak silicone into the breast if they do rupture, it is difficult to determine when they have.
-The Food and Drug Administration (FDA) recommend a magnetic resonance imaging (MRI) to screen for implant rupture 3 years after they are first placed, and then every 2 years after.

 This screening MRI is not usually covered by insurance.
 Implants are said to have a lifespan of 10–15 years and will usually need to be replaced in one's lifetime at least once.

 These implants contain a salt-water saline solution, which can be safely absorbed or ejected by the body if the implants rupture.

 As the saline solution will leak out of the shell, it is much easier to detect if the device has ruptured.
 The affected breast will suddenly seem smaller than the opposite side.